reflectiondm/module-federation-study/readme.md

 For serverside rendering to be working
     ```const LoadablePlugin = require('@loadable/webpack-plugin');```
 has to be present int CLIENT webpack config.
 In the server handler you need to reference `loadable-stats.json` file from the client build.

+Set up routing:
+one of the gotchas: publicPath in client webpack config must start with "/" otherwise the path is relative to a current route.